 Go For Wipe Clean Surfaces

-Any mother who has experienced the lethal combination of a child with the stomach flu and a carpeted floor will advise you firmly that any surfaces that can be wipe clean, should be wipe clean.
+Any mother who has experienced the lethal combination of a child with the stomach flu and a carpeted floor will advise you firmly that any surfaces that can be wiped clean should be wiped clean.
 Go for a leather couch, go for wooden floors, go for plastic instead of cotton table cloths.
-Anything that’s easy to clean should be displayed prominently in your home.
+Anything easy to clean should be displayed prominently in your home.
 Likewise, if your dog has a habit of leaping onto the couch to snuggle with you, keep a blanket over it that you can whip off if any dog hair averse friends come over.

 Treat Bugs Efficiently